 This criterion is extremely important when you are investing in any sort of home gym equipment.
 It can be expensive and you want to get the most for your money.

 You can choose from standard, at-home use elliptical or go elite.
 Either way, it all depends on what you are using it for.
-This is why we came up with the 10 Best Elliptical machines so you could get a better idea of what consumers were investing in that work for almost any setup.
+This is why we came up with the list so you could get a better idea of what consumers were investing in that work for almost any setup.